codespacehelp/website/_workshops/20-21-creative-coding-basics.md

 - Learn on how to use the web as a creative canvas for generative drawing, animation and interactivity.
 - Learn the basics of programming needed for creative coding: loops, variables, conditions.
-- Learn how to import data from online api’s to work with realtime data.
 - Learn how to upload and share your work by putting it online.

 ## Requirements

 This course is for beginners who are new to programming and web design.
-Please install [Visual Studio Code](https://code.visualstudio.com/) and [Chrome](https://google.com/chrome) or [Firefox](https://www.mozilla.org/firefox).
+Please install [Visual Studio Code]( and Chrome or Firefox.

 ## Project